open-telemetry/opentelemetry-java-instrumentation/RELEASING.md

 Once the GitHub workflow completes, go to Github [release page](https://github.com/open-telemetry/opentelemetry-java-instrumentation/releases), find the draft release created by the release workflow, and
-* Copy the change log into it
-* Use the script at `.github/scripts/generate-release-contributors.sh` to generate the list of release contributors
 * Select the checkbox for "Create a discussion for this release"
 * Press the "Publish release" button